The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 Facebook and Instagram are the highest-performing, most-efficient sales channel in human history.
 Why?
 In a word: data.

-For years, Facebook has had a pixel sitting on virtually every website on the Internet, at the same time tracking in-app behavior across owned and rented land.
+For years, Facebook has had a pixel sitting on virtually every website on the Internet, tracking in-app behavior across owned and rented land.
 That data has given birth to a map of purchase intent unlike anything else in the world.

 Even as the percentage of new advertisers has outpaced new users, revenue per user has increased 83% over the same period.
 Add to this the “halo effect” of Facebook on other channels — as documented by Adam Doolittle and Sam Isaac — and the numbers themselves paint a different portrait.

 Experimentation with emerging channels is wise.
-As is linking campaigns from those new channels to Facebook remarketing efforts once a visitor has arrived onsite.
-Crucially important is the point covered immediately above: content.
-Namely, refreshing ads with new creative.
+As is linking campaigns from those new channels to Facebook remarketing efforts once a visitor has arrived on site.

 Facebook’s understanding of intent, however, has not reached set-it-and-forget-it status.